shawn-sandy/fp-kit/first-paint/www/components/Scrollbar.md

 > Docmentation, examples and info for using Scrollbar component

-!>  Scroll bar is not supported on all browsers, [you can read more about browser support here](https://developer.mozilla.org/en-US/docs/Web/CSS/::-webkit-scrollbar#browser_compatibility ':target="_blank"')
+!>  This scrollbar is may be compatible with all browsers, [you can read more about browser support here](https://developer.mozilla.org/en-US/docs/Web/CSS/::-webkit-scrollbar#browser_compatibility ':target="_blank"')
 ### Default Scrollbar

 ```html preview